hyf015/egocentric-gaze-prediction/README.md

 3. Run ``run_spatialstream.py --trained_model /path/to/models/spatial.pth.tar --trained_late /path/tp/models/late.pth.tar --dir /path/to/imgs/`` and see the results.

 This module assumes fixation at predicted gaze position without any attention transition.
+Note the model is trained on [GTEA Gaze+](http://ai.stanford.edu/~alireza/GTEA_Gaze_Website/GTEA_Gaze+.html) dataset, I haven't tested images from other datasets, so images from the same dataset is recommended to use.

 ## Code usage
 For simplicity of tuning, we separate the training of each module (SP, AT and LF)